aaronpowell/bespoke-hide/README.md

 # bespoke-hide

-Hide/Unhide slides from the presentation.
-Stores your settings in localStorage so it's persisted across reloads
+Hide/Show slides from the presentation.
+Stores your settings in localStorage so it's persisted across reloads.

+Use `h` to hide the current slide and `u` to show a list of all slides that are hidden (then click the one(s) you want to show).

 ## Download